 - 2 channel mode either stereo linked or Mid/Side modes for the bus compression

 The OS requirements for this plugin are Windows 7 or higher for PC and macOS 10.9 or higher for Mac.
 It comes in VST/RTAS/AU/AAX formats and supports both 32 and 64 bit systems.
-The official price for the White 2A leveling amplifier is $99.99.

 The White 2A leveling amplifier by IK Multimedia offers comprehensive emulation of the Teletronix 2A-LA.
 So if you are looking for that sound, then we highly recommend this plugin.
 Its price is fairly reasonable and justifiable considering the impressive attention to detail by the developers of this plugin.

 Developed by Waves in collaboration with the renowned mix engineer Chris Lord Alge, the CLA-3A comes as a part of the CLA bundle and offers a unique sounding optical compression which definitely earns it a placement on this list of plugins.

 The CLA-3A models the popular ’70s solid-state compressors which at the time offered better transparency when compared to the tube compressors.
 This gives it the tendency to perform better on vocals and guitars as opposed to the tube compressor modeled CLA-2A.
 The compressor is straightforward and simple to use, with a gain knob to adjust the output gain and a peak reduction knob to control the signal.
 Additionally, the users can switch between compressors and limiters just like traditional hardware.

 - Perfectly models a widely popular compressor/limiter into a plugin that is easy to use

 - CLA-3A has fast response times which makes it perfect to use for up-tempo music